 a.
 Feature Occurrences

-All mesoscale pressure perturbation features lasting at least 1 h and having spatial coverage exceeding 10,000 km2 at one point during their lifetime are considered “prominent” features and are included in the aggregated statistics described here.
-Table 1 provides a monthly summary of detected events for the 627 unique features identified from 1 Mar – 31 Aug 2011.
-June is the most active month for prominent mesoscale features over the TA domain, with 156 features detected (24.9%).
+As mentioned in Section 2, mesoscale pressure perturbation features are defined to last at least 1 h and encompass an area exceeding 10,000 km2 at one point during their lifetime.
+Table 1 provides a monthly summary of the 627 detected features identified during 1 Mar – 31 Aug 2011.
+June is the most active month for mesoscale features over the TA domain, with 156 features detected (24.9%).
 April, May, and August are also active, with July (12.0%) and March (5.4%) exhibiting the fewest features across the TA domain.
 Roughly equal numbers of positive and negative pressure perturbations are identified.

 Figure 12 provides a monthly distribution of propagating feature tracks for positive (red) and negative (blue) events.
 Distinct patterns and seasonal shifts can be assessed.
 For example, during April and May (Figs. 12b-c) most features are generated in the south-central to central CONUS and then move in a general southwest to northeast direction.
 This is not uncommon for mid-to-late-spring convective episodes often tied to developing synoptic systems over the Great Plains, where convection initiates in the warm sector and moves east to northeast along or near established baroclinic zones under general southwest flow.
 Mesoscale and inertial gravity wave events also typically have similar propagation patterns given their preferred area of genesis relative to synoptic systems (e.g., Koppel et al. 2000).
 In contrast, a shift to the north and change in orientation of the tracks is evident from July to August (Figs. 12e-f).
 Clear northwest to southeast patterns are seen in August, providing evidence that events similar to the 11-12 Aug 2011 MCS cases dominate this portion of the study period.

 b.
-Characteristic Distributions
+Feature Characteristics

-A further breakdown of prominent feature characteristics was conducted for 1 Mar – 31 Aug 2011 using histograms.
-Figure 13a summarizes the lifetime of detected features.
-Most of the features last for less than 3 h (72.9%), with an additional 21.4% of detected features lasting from 3-6 h.
-Features lasting greater than 6 h are composed of primarily long-lived MCS events moving across the TA domain with consistent pressure perturbations.
-The two case studies examined earlier are a part of this latter group of features, with the gravity wave lasting 7.4 h (97th percentile) and the mesohigh of the primary MCS lasting 10.1 h (99th percentile).
+Figure 13a summarizes the lifetime of detected features during the 1 Mar – 31 Aug 2011 period within our analysis domain.
+Most of the features last less than 3 h (72.9%), with 21.4% of them lasting from 3-6 h.
+Long-lived MCS events moving across the TA domain such as the two case studies examined earlier are relatively rare, with the gravity wave lasting 7.4 h (97th percentile) and the mesohigh of the primary MCS lasting 10.1 h (99th percentile).

 Figure 13b illustrates the maximum areal extent of the detected features.
 As anticipated, features with smaller areal extent are more common, with 70.5% less than 40,000 km2 and only 5.3% larger than 80,000 km2 during their lifetime.
 Summarizing the total distance traveled by the features (Fig. 13c), most moved fewer than 200 km.
 The distance traveled is calculated by assessing the movement of the feature every 5 min.
 The combination of shorter lifespan (Fig. 13a) and small propagation velocity is in part responsible for the majority moving less than 200 km.
 Very few events (5.3%) propagate further than 500 km, many of which relate well with features with longer duration periods (not shown).
 An extreme case for this period was the 26-27 Apr 2011 gravity wave, which moved 1,140 km away from its generation point, the maximum distance assessed for any feature in this study.
 In terms of feature perturbation strength, distributions for both positive and negative features are generally similar, with many features having a maximum observed perturbation magnitude of 2-4 hPa (not shown).